BigBen-2026/KUC-MADDPG/README.md

 # KUC-MADDPG
-Source code for the paper entitled "KUC-MADDPG: A KL-Unlearning and Partial Communication Based Framework for Task Offloading in Vehicular Edge Computing" submitted to IEEE for possible publication.
+Source code for the paper entitled "KUC-MADDPG: A KL-Unlearning-enable Partial-Communication Approach to Task Offloading in Vehicular Edge Computing" submitted to IEEE Transactions on Vehicular Technology for possible publication.

 # Requirements
 •	Python 3.10.19